Trump condemns ‘white supremacy,’ calls for mental health and gun reforms after double mass shootings

 The shootings, coming in quick succession over the weekend, shocked a nation that has seen a concentration of mass shootings over the past two decades unparalleled in the western world.

-On Saturday, a gunman, who Trump described Monday as a "wicked man," killed 20 people and injured 26 others after he opened fire at a Walmart in El Paso, Texas.
+On Saturday, a gunman, whom Trump described Monday as a "wicked man," killed 21 people and injured 25 others after he opened fire at a Walmart in El Paso, Texas.

-In Dayton, Ohio, 24-year-old Connor Betts, who Trump described Monday as a "twisted monster," opened fire outside a bar around 1 a.m.
+In Dayton, Ohio, 24-year-old Connor Betts, whom Trump described Monday as a "twisted monster," opened fire outside a bar around 1 a.m.
 Sunday, killing his adult sister and eight others.
 Police say he was fatally shot by officers within 30 seconds, and was wearing a mask, bulletproof vest and earplugs and had at least 100 rounds.
 He injured more than two dozen people, leaving one in critical condition, police said Sunday.

 Police have not determined a motive for the attack as of Sunday evening, but it was reported that Betts, while in high school, was suspended for compiling a “hit list” of those he wanted to kill, and a “rape list” of girls he wanted to sexually assault.